nuraj1710/vsd-riscv2/SUBMISSION.md

 ### Q2.
 How is the program compiled and loaded into memory?

 The program is compiled using `riscv64-unknown-elf-gcc`, which is a cross-compiler that converts C source code into a RISC-V 64-bit ELF binary.
-The compiled binary is then loaded into memory by the **Spike RISC-V ISA simulator** using the **proxy kernel (`pk`)**, which acts as a minimal operating system — it sets up the memory layout and loads the ELF binary before handing execution to the RISC-V core.
+The compiled binary is then loaded into memory by the **Spike RISC-V ISA simulator** using the **proxy kernel (`pk`)**, which acts as a minimal operating system, it sets up the memory layout and loads the ELF binary before handing execution to the RISC-V core.

 ---